okoliechykwuka/IQE/README.md

-# Instructional Quality Prototype (IQA)
+# Instructional Quality Agent (IQA) Prototype

-Welcome to the **Instructional Quality Prototype (IQA)**!
+Welcome to the **Instructional Quality Agent Prototype (IQA)**!
 This application is a virtual evaluation assistant designed to help you assess and improve the quality of your instructional materials.
 Whether you're working on course design, transferability, or performance improvement, IQA has you covered.

 ## Features
 - **File Upload:** Upload and analyze course materials in PDF, MP3, or MP4 formats.